Rabbit Cage Plans

 Half Inch wire on top where rabbits rest

 3) Set the 30 x 36 piece of rabbit cage floor wire on your sawhorses or work space.
-An important caution: you need the 1/2" wires to be on top where the rabbits will stand, as shown on the right.
-This is much easier on the rabbit's feet.
+An important caution: you need the 1/2" spaced wires to be on top where the rabbits will stand, as shown on the right.
+This gives improved support to the rabbit's feet.

 Attach J-Clips to rabbit wire using J-Clip Plyers